Black History Month: Is Black History American History? Morgan Freeman Thinks So

 How many black people agree with Morgan Freeman’s outlook on Black History Month?
 How many agree with his solution to ending racism in America?

-Freeman’s viewpoint of Black History Month and equal opportunity in America run counter to how some, like members of the Black Lives Matter movement for instance, feel about their home country, and Morgan is not the only African American to express these controversial ideas.
+Freeman’s viewpoint of Black History Month and equal opportunity in America runs counter to how some, like members of the Black Lives Matter movement for instance, feel about their home country, and Morgan is not the only African American to express these controversial ideas.

 Stacey’s reasoning for this was that every citizen is equal in the eyes of the United States government, and therefore Black History Month is a contradiction to equality.
 Dash also said there should not be a Black Entertainment Television (BET) channel or BET awards show because it also goes against the premise of an equality-driven society.
 She asserts that if a channel like BET can exist, a WET, or White Entertainment Television channel should also be able to exist, but if someone proposed such a thing, “we would be up in arms,” says Dash.

 Black History Month was formed to remind Americans that black people are a part of America and as such they’re also a part of the history of the land.
 Their history is distinct from white history, but it’s also distinct from the histories of other American races.
 In light of this, should, as Stacey Dash believes, there also be a month nationally designated for all Americans of non-African descent?
-We’d love to hear your thoughts in the comment section below.
+Share your thoughts in the comment section below.

 [Featured Image by Basheera Designs/Shutterstock]